mithunpaul08/cs4583_fall2020_hw3_java/README.md

 # Write your code

-You will implement one function each for each of the 4 qns, Eg:`runQ5_1()` inside the class `InvertedIndex`.
-These functions should return the documents as asked in the question, as a String array.
+You will implement one function each for each of the programming sub qns, Eg:`runQ1_1()` inside the class `QueryEngine`.
+These functions should return the documents as asked in the question as a List of `ResultClass`.

 Also, you **should not edit** these files:
 - `.travis.yml`
-- `src/main/resources/Docs.txt`
+- `src/main/resources/*.txt`
-- `src/test/java/edu/arizona/cs/TestQ7_hw2.java`
+- `src/test/java/edu/arizona/cs/*.java`
-- `src/main/java/edu/arizona/cs/Document.java`
+- `src/main/java/edu/arizona/cs/ResultClass.java`